International Students

 Things to look for in a job description:- U.S. work authorization NOT required

-- Will accept OPT/CP
+- Will accept OPT/CPT

 - A good resource on explaining work visas and finding companies that will sponsor a work visa.